mweirath/GenderClassifier/README.md

 ## Explanation of Model

 The model is trained using a list of birth names from the Social Security Administration (SSA).
 This data exists going back to 1880 and is publicly available at the following link (https://www.ssa.gov/oact/babynames/limits.html).
-Due to more recent shifts in the usage of names (i.e. in 1900 Leslie was prodominantly a male name, now it is prodominantly a female name), the default model was trained using data from 1960 to 2016.
+Due to more recent shifts in the usage of names (i.e. in 1900 Leslie was predominantly a male name, now it is predominantly a female name), the default model was trained using data from 1960 to 2016.
 A variety of models were experimented with on with different features and combinations of features including:

 * Word vectorization
 * Word vectorization using first 3 characters